-The Executive believes that despite NZFFA's role as a partner, with a membership of 1,300 and representing approximately 15,000 non-affiliated small-scale growers, this constituency has not received suitable benefits commensurate with its contributions and role within the Levy.
+The NZFFA believes that despite its role as a partner, with a membership of 1,300 and representing approximately 12,000 non-affiliated small-scale growers, its constituency has not received commensurate benefits from the Levy.

-Nine improvements to the Levy are suggested.
 A major issue is representation.
-The specific needs of small-scale growers are not being met by the current representation model.
-They are a minority in all funding decisions.
-This often results in less value being returned to them and a series of changes is proposed to address this.
+The current representation model makes small-scale growers a minority in all funding decisions.
+This often results inless value being returned to them and a series of changes is proposed to address this.

-Other suggestions include support for an increase in levy revenue, improvements to structure, and an update to the research strategy to meet recent challenges.
+Nine improvements to the Levy are suggested.
+They include support for an increase in levy revenue, improvements to structure, and an update to the research strategy to meet recent challenges.

 An early procedural issue that needs to be addressed is the timing of general consultation.
-We suggest the timetable is further pushed back to give NZFFA adequate time for nationwide consultation with its members and non-affiliated small-scale growers.
+We suggest the timetable is further pushed back to achieve agreement on the changes suggested in this paper, prior to nationwide consultation.